wcfrobert/wcfrobert.github.io/_posts/2023-01-12-romanticism.md

 * Loss of freedom and flexibility to go where one desires
 * Loss of good friends and clever conversations at the club
 * Forced to visit relatives
-* Perhaps trifle and quarrelling
+* Perhaps trifle and quarreling
 * Expense and anxiety of children
 * Cannot read in the evenings.
 Less money for books
 * Fat and idleness